keithws/node-ssllabs/README.md

 * add `scan` function to encapsulate [protocol usage][3]
 * add support for [access rate and rate limiting][4]
-* add cli script for scanning and reporting

 ## Change Log